hansCodeJam/pokedex/Readme.md

 # Pokedex

-A pokedex that can display the first 300 pokemon that includes their types and abilties all fetch from [Pokeapi](https://pokeapi.co/).
+A old school gameboy style pokedex that can display the first 300 pokemon that includes their types and abilties all fetch from [Pokeapi](https://pokeapi.co/).
 The input will filter through the whole list by names or number.

 Other tools that were used in this project were
 - [bootstrap](https://getbootstrap.com/)